Data Sync

 )

-This example is used to demonstrate a scenario where data from one IoTDB is synchronised to another IoTDB via a unidirectional gate, with the data link shown below:
+This example is used to demonstrate the scenario where data from one IoTDB is synchronized to another IoTDB through a unidirectional gateway, as shown in the figure below:

 create pipe A2B